 The categorisation at the rapid assessment stage is on a preliminary basis, as informed by the best information available from rapid desktop and on-site assessments.
-This is an initial technical
+This is an initial technical exercise for planning purposes, and more detailed engagements with communities occur at a project level.
+The following were taken into consideration during the categorisation stage:

 - Attribute data: For example, location; size in hectares; number of structures; current service levels, zoning and land use rights; risk factors such as fire, flooding or ponding; biodiversity criteria; distance to nearest school, ownership. - Human intelligence: For example, is it better to upgrade or clear the settlement?
 Is the settlement simple or complex in respect of engagement?
 Is it a high- or low-risk settlement?
 What percentage of the settlement is to be relocated? - Management information: Is the settlement high, medium or low priority in respect of servicing?
-What kind of intervention is best, i.e. reblocking, in-situ upgrading (with or without decanting), full relocation?
+What kind of intervention is best, i.e. re-blocking, in-situ upgrading (with or without decanting), full relocation?
 Which proximate piece of vacant land is paired with the settlement?

-The following broo ad categories of informal settlement were used during the rapid assessment.
-CATEGORY A - -Site is viable and appropriate for long-term upgrading CONVENTIONAL - Project is implementation ready (i.e. UISP type projects) FORMAL FULL -Settlement is located on land owned by the City UPGRADING -There is no immediate risk (flooding, powerlines, etc.) CATEGORY B1 - -Settlement can be upgraded in the future but would require de-densification as phase INTERIM BASIC 1 to an adjoining or nearby vacant land parcel SERVICES -Site is viable and appropriate for long-term upgrading (land, bulk service, topography, environmental, geotechnical, all in order) BUT -Site is not implementation ready (i.e. cannot be expedited in the next year or two due to a lack of available funding, land not yet secured, bulk services not yet in place) -Settlement is located on land owned by the City -Density of settlement requires de-densification to provide space for sites, services and access - There is no immediate risk (flooding, powerlines, etc.) CATEGORY B2 - -Site NOT viable for long-term upgrading BUT EMERGENCY - No urgent need for relocation (e.g. material and immediate threat to safety through BASIC SERVICES flooding, slope instability, toxic waste exposure, etc. (eventual -Density of settlement requires de-densification to provide space for sites, services and relocation when access time and resources permit) - Settlement partially located in road or rail reserve, servitude or in future public transport route , , -There is no immediate risk (flooding, powerlines, etc.) CATEGORY C - -Site NOT viable and appropriate for long-term upgrading AND FULL RELOCATION -Urgent need for relocation, e.g. material and immediate threat to safety through flooding, slope instability, toxic waste exposure, etc.) -Relocation destination available (either in-situ upgrade of greenfields projects with unallocated sites OR -Settlement is located on land not owned by the City, i.e. sensitive privately owned or state-owned land, e.g. SANRAL, PRASA, Transnet, etc. -Settlement located in servitude, road reserve, rail reserve or future public transport route - There is an immediate risk associated with the settlement, i.e. flooding, ponding, detention pond, powerlines, servitude, biodiversity core 1, very high density, etc.
+The following broad categories of informal settlement were used during the rapid assessment.

+CATEGORY A - - Site is viable and appropriate for long-term upgrading CONVENTIONA - Project is implementation ready (i.e. UISP type projects) L FORMAL FULL - Settlement is located on land owned by the City UPGRADING -There is no immediate risk (flooding, powerlines, etc.) CATEGORY B1 - - Settlement can be upgraded in the future but would require de-densification as INTERIM BASIC Phase 1 to an adjoining or nearby vacant land parcel SERVICES - Site is viable and appropriate for long-term upgrading (land, bulk service, topography, environmental, geotechnical, all in order) BUT -Site is not implementation ready (i.e. cannot be expedited in the next year or two due to a lack of available funding, land not yet secured, bulk services not yet in place) -Settlement is located on land owned by the City - Density of settlement requires de-densification to provide space for sites, services and access -There is no immediate risk (flooding, powerlines, etc.) CATEGORY B2 - - Site NOT viable for long-term upgrading BUT EMERGENCY - No urgent need for relocation (e.g. material and immediate threat to safety through BASIC SERVICES flooding, slope instability, toxic waste exposure, etc. (eventual - Density of settlement requires de-densification to provide space for sites, services relocation and access when time and - Settlement partially located in road or rail reserve, servitude or in future public resources transport route permit) -There is no immediate risk (flooding, powerlines, etc.) CATEGORY C - - Site NOT viable and appropriate for long-term upgrading AND FULL -Urgent need for relocation, e.g. material and immediate threat to safety through RELOCATION flooding, slope instability, toxic waste exposure, etc.) - Relocation destination available (either in-situ upgrade of Greenfields projects with unallocated sites OR -Settlement is located on land not owned by the City, i.e. sensitive privately owned or state-owned land, e.g. SANRAL, PRASA, Transnet, etc. -Settlement located in servitude, road reserve, rail reserve or future public transport route - There is an immediate risk associated with the settlement, i.e. flooding, ponding, detention pond, powerlines, servitude, Biodiversity Core 1, very high density, etc.

-Table 38: Informal settlement categories
+Table 36: Informal settlement categories